schoero/swissqrbill/doc/api.md

 > Note: This function is automatically called when the option autoGenerate is set to true.

 ### addQRBill()
-Adds the QR Bill to the bottom of the current page.
+Adds the QR Bill to the bottom of the current page if there is enough space, otherwise it will be added as a standalone A6/5 page.
 > Note: This function is automatically called when the option autoGenerate is set to true.

 ### mmToPoints(mm)